Horse Racing in Indiana is big business. It is one of the most popular sports to bet on, not just in Indiana, but across the whole of the US.

 The Grand features a horse racing track, an off-track betting facility, and one of the biggest casinos you will find in Indiana – over 230,000 square feet of gaming space to be more specific.
 Indiana horse race tracks are one of the most popular ways to get involved in racing across the state.

 Indiana Grand Racing and Casino have been in operation since 2009.
 The facility was initially named Indiana Downs and the Indiana Live!
 Casino.
 It was rebranded to Indiana Grand in 2012 and then was acquired by Caesars Entertainment in 2018.
+It is one of the best horse racing tracks available in Indiana.

 Indiana Grand is one of the only places in the Hoosier State that offers live thoroughbred and quarter horse racing.
 The Indiana race track hosts live racing seven months of the year.